By James Devitt

-Their findings appear in the latest issue of the journal the Proceedings of the National Academy of Sciences.
+Their findings appeared in the Proceedings of the National Academy of Sciences (PNAS).

 The researchers focused on the organization and functioning of the centromere, which is responsible for chromosome segregation—a process that ensures that replicating cells receive a complete copy of the genome.
 Disruption of this process can lead to the production of an abnormal number of chromosomes—a condition evident in 90 percent of cancer cases.